+Subject: HISTORY OF ARCHITECTURE- IV

-Subject : HISTORY OF A RCHITECTURE-IV Code : ART403 Credits : 3 Hours / Week: 3 hrs.
-Progressive Marks : 50 Examination Marks: 50 Duration of Exam: 2 hrs.
+Code: ART403 Credits: 3 Hours / Week: 3 hrs.

+Progressive Marks: 60 Examination Marks: 40 Duration of Exam: 2 hrs.

-To provide an understanding of the evolution of Islamic and Colonial Architecture in India in their various stylistic modes characterized by technology, ornamentation and planning practices
+The course intends to provide an understanding of the evolution of Islamic and Colonial Architecture in India in their various stylistic modes characterized by technology, ornamentation and planning practices